frenck/spook/README.md

 # Previously part of Spook

-Some of the amazing things Spook does, may turn out to be actually pretty good and have eventually ended up into Home Assistant itself, or, became obsolete because of similar features they added.
+Some of the amazing things Spook does, may turn out to be actually pretty good and have eventually end up into Home Assistant natively, or, became obsolete because of similar features they added.

 So here is a list of things that have been removed from Spook 👻 _#loser_